 The type of hob considered to be the best is a subject regularly debated and without a definitive answer.
 It is purely down to individual taste.
 Increasing in popularity, induction hobs are incredibly safe and will rival any gas hob at producing heat quickly, however if your favourite dish is Pad Thai then nothing beats a wok over a real flame.

 Two kitchen displays in the System Six showroom are fully functional, which means you can trial various Neff and Siemens appliance models whilst in the showroom.
-For more in-depth information, join us at our next NEFF & Siemens Demo Day.
-We’ll let you know as soon as we are able to re-commence these events.

 The most popular choice is to combine a single oven with a combi-oven, which doubles as a compact oven and microwave all in one.
 This provides the extra oven space you may need when entertaining and removes the need to allocate worktop space to a free-standing Microwave.
 Both functions of combi-ovens can also be used simultaneously.